NathanTarbert/medium-clap-extension/README.md

 Here's the steps to add the extension to Chrome/Brave/Edge

-- Open Chrome and navigate to chrome://extensions.
+- Open Chrome and navigate to `chrome://extensions`.
-- Enable Developer mode by clicking the toggle switch next to Developer mode.
+- Enable `Developer mode` by clicking the toggle switch.
-- Click the Load unpacked button and select the extension directory.
+- Select the `Load unpacked` button in the extension directory.

 Once the plugin is loaded open the console to see if you see "+50 Claps enabled!"